A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Most face them constantly as they move through life stages — differences in libido, changes in desire due to childbirth, aging or illness, the ravages of stress on sexual performance, boredom, lack of connection and passion, inability to orgasm, get wet or get hard … the list goes on and on.

-Without the resolve to fight against obligatory relating together, no revolution can happen.
+Without the resolve to re-establish safety together, no revolution can happen.

-By daring intimacy, you choose to face your partner vulnerably over something that feels so scary and overwhelming.
+By daring intimacy, you choose to face your partner vulnerably, with an open heart, even if something feels so scary and overwhelming.

 By daring intimacy, you become “intimacy warriors” who choose to fight for their relationship — instead of against each other.